Pellucid Marginal Degeneration vs. Keratoconus: Understanding the Similarities and Differences

 Conclusion:

 While Pellucid Marginal Degeneration (PMD) and Keratoconus (KC) share some similarities, such as corneal thinning and progressive vision changes, they differ in terms of the location and pattern of corneal thinning, symptom onset, association with eye rubbing, and potential corneal scarring.
+On corneal topography, PMD is often characterized by a distinctive crab claw pattern or claw shaped pattern, which are important diagnostic features that help differentiate it from keratoconus.
 Accurate diagnosis by an eye care professional is crucial to ensure appropriate management and treatment.
 Whilst the treatments for both conditions have similarities, there are subtle differences in the approach your corneal specialist will adopt.